mathiasertl/django-ca/docs/source/key_backends.rst

 Just like for certificate authorities, **django-ca** allows you to store private keys for OCSP responder certificates using different backends.
-By default, private keys are stored on the file system, but they can also be stored in a Hardware Security Module.
+By default, private keys are stored on the file system, but they can also be stored using any of the backends documented below.

 Note that the OCSP key storage method does not have to match the method used for storing the private key of the certificate authority.